Ikon-001/demo-repo/README.md

 # Demo

-demo for learning...w
+demo for learning, we're learning something new